ResultadosDigitais/rdstation-ruby-client/README.md

 #### Notable changes

+##### RDStation::Client

-Now `RDStation::Client` is facade to all API's available.
-It needs to be instantiated with an access_token and has accessors to the APIs.
+Now `RDStation::Client` is facade to all available APIs.
+It needs to be instantiated with an access_token and has accessors to those APIs.
 Usage examples:

 ```ruby
   client = RDStation::Client.new((access_token: 'my_token')